inbo/data-publication/datasets/bird-tracking-gull-occurrences/metadata.md

 ### Funding

-This bird tracking network is funded for LifeWatch by the Hercules Foundation (http://www.herculesstichting.be/in_English/), with additional funding from the Research Foundation Flanders (FWO) to Wendt Müller and Luc Lens and Interreg Natura People (EFRO) through the Province of West Flanders.
+This bird tracking network is funded for LifeWatch by Research Foundation Flanders (FWO, http://www.fwo.be/en/), with additional funding from Interreg Natura People (EFRO) through the Province of West Flanders.

 ## Project website